hwhaa/JobsDB_HK_Web_Scrap/README.md

-# JObsDB HK Web Scrap
+# JobsDB HK Web Scrape
 > A project to analyze **IT job market** in Hong Kong by web scraping [hk.jobsdb.com.](https://hk.jobsdb.com/hk?utm_campaign=hk-c-ao-[c]_dbhk_google_all_sem_brand_brand_en_exact_ao&utm_source=google&utm_medium=cpc&utm_term=&pem=google&gclid=Cj0KCQjw_8mHBhClARIsABfFgpgl6mFDkwSQ6cA0qzNhyC_mcrNR1joV9NfHVt-SKniEbKZwVdbx7dQaAmwqEALw_wcB)

 <img src="images/Screenshot%20(82).png">

 ## Introduction
 As IT industry is growing day by day, IT jobs are at high demand of all time.
 There have many people are interested in getting into the industry but don't know much about the job market.
+On the other hand, more academic platforms, training centers are investing in IT related courses.

-Therefore, this project is to analyse the Hong Kong IT job market, provide the market information for people who are keen to be a part of the it.
+Therefore, this project is to analyse the Hong Kong IT job market, provide the market insights for people who are keen to be a part of it.
 To achieve that, we will web scrape the IT job posts on hk.jobsdb.com to find the demand, requirements and salaries of different IT jobs.

 ## Table of Contents